GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 2. Read the **Terms of Use** and click **Accept**.
 You have successfully onboarded to TechPass.
 3. If you had requested for SEED provisioning and successfully provisioned to you, read the **MDM AUP Policy** and click **Accept**.

 ?> You may proceed to onboard your Internet Device to SEED.
-See the [Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding) before you onboard your Internet Device to SEED.
+Before you onboard your Internet Device to SEED, see[Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding).

 ### Next step